isomerpages/govtech-gobusiness-main/_covid-faqs/marine-offshore-process.md

 ---
-title: Manpower declaration / submission
+title: For Marine & offshore and process sectors only
-permalink: /covid-faqs/manpower-declaration-submission
+permalink: /covid-faqs/marine-offshore-process
 accordion-new:
   - title: Is there a guide on how to declare / submit my manpower details?
     content: |